-There’s sometimes a misconception in the yoga community that yogis transcend all the messiness of life.
+There’s sometimes a misconception that yogis transcend all the messiness of life.
 Early in our practice, we’re often taught to let it go, as one of my teachers pointed out recently.
 But she wasn’t pointing that out to encourage it necessarily.
 She was pointing it out to dispel the myth that it’s always a simple matter to let things go.
 In some situations, let it go doesn’t apply.

 There is real pain and struggle in life, and we’re often confronted with experiences that cause a kind pain, even if it’s temporary, that is beyond our human ability to let go.
 An obvious example is the loss of a loved one.
 For most of us, while that kind of pain eases, it’s not something we can ever let go of completely.
 And we don’t have to.

 So, what do we do instead?
 We can let it be.
-We can even let it exist right alongside of other emotions.
+We can even let it exist right alongside other emotions.
 All emotions are allowed, even if they seem to contradict each other.
 It’s clinging to emotions, not having them, that causes harm and can shut down our ability to function and thrive.

 A friend explained this concept well when she described learning to hold our truth—in other words, our individual experiences—with an open palm instead of a clenched fist.
 While she wasn’t referring to emotional challenges, I think what she said applies to emotions as well.